controlthruphysics/DecodingQ/README.md

 and display every 4th letter from the entered text.
 Dictionary will find words if there are not unscrambled.
 Working to use regular expressions (regex) to figure this part out.
 Work in progress.

+## Installation
+On the Github repository main page (https://github.com/controlthruphysics/DecodingQ) click on the green button near the top right that says "Clone or download".
+It should give you a dropdown box where you can click "Download ZIP".
+This will download all files from this repository to your hard drive, likely to a Download folder somewhere.
+Locate this folder, and use any program of your choosing to 'unzip' the zip file. www.7zip.org/download.html is a free option if you do not have an unzip tool.
+The unzip program will ask where you want the files extracted to.
+Put them in a new folder or somewhere easy to find.
+Once the files have been extracted, simply go into that folder and click on either covfefe.py or goose.py to run the programs.